jackocnr/intl-tel-input/README.md

 ```

 **selectCountry**
-Select a country after initialisation (e.g. when the user is entering their address)
+Change the country selection (e.g. when the user is entering their address).
 ```js
 $("#mobile-number").intlTelInput("selectCountry", "gb");
 ```

 **setNumber**
-Insert a number, and update the selected flag accordingly
+Insert a number, and update the selected flag accordingly.
 ```js
 $("#mobile-number").intlTelInput("setNumber", "+44 7733 123 456");
 ```